DevAnantaNsethy/Quiz-application/README.md

 Feel free to customize and extend this quiz application according to your needs.
 If you have any questions or suggestions, please reach out.

 Happy quizzing!
+IMPORTANT NOTE--in the java script file make the background image name jpeg, i have written jpg change it.
+Please